 It gives you all encryption options, all double-hop server configurations, and other advanced settings and preferences.
 It also made our roundup list of the best VPNs for Android, although it does not hold a top position.

 VPN.ac iOS. (iPhone and iPad)

-VPN.ac also offers a good iOS app, which I also tested.
-It utilizes the built-in IKEv2 cipher, which is native to iOS devices.
+VPN.ac also offers a good iOS app that we tested for this review.
+It utilizes the built-in IKEv2 cipher, which is natively supported on iOS devices.
 This offers good security, no leaks, and is very stable.
 Here is the VPN.ac iOS app when tested with an iPhone (the VPN icon at the top confirms an active connection):

 Alternative installation – Aside from using the VPN.ac iOS app, you can also manually configure your iOS device to use the IKEv2 config files for various servers.
-This is an app-free solution (instructions can be found here from Perfect Privacy).
+This is an app-free solution.

 VPN.ac connection logs

-The one main drawback in terms of privacy is that VPN.ac keeps connection logs – but these logs are erased daily.
+One big drawback in terms of privacy is that VPN.ac keeps connection logs.
 Here’s the exact explanation on logs from the VPN.AC website: